Houndie/toolbox/README.md

 Have you ever used a code generation tool, only for git to tell you that you just changed 74 files in your repository?
 It's likely that you and your teammates are using a different version of the tool!

-When muliple people use the same code base, you'll soon find that it's exceedingly useful for your whole team to have the same versions of the same tools.
-This helps get your team up and running quickly, elimiates meaning churn when generating files, and prevents errors when behavior changes between versions.
+When multiple people use the same code base, you'll soon find that it's exceedingly useful for your whole team to have the same versions of the same tools.
+This helps get your team up and running quickly, eliminates meaning churn when generating files, and prevents errors when behavior changes between versions.

 Enter Toolbox.

 Toolbox is a small tool meant to assist you with installing tools for your project.
 The go team's recommendation is to use go modules to vendor your tools, and, in fact, this is what toolbox does under the hood.
 However, using go to vendor your tools can be fiddly and prone to user-error.
 Toolbox leverages the `go` binary (and optionally, `goimports`) to automate the most common use cases for you.

-Instaillation
+Instillation
 -------------

 `go get github.com/houndie/toolbox`